 Once the IRS files a tax lien, it will show up on your credit report, which can dramatically reduce your credit score.

-wipe the slate clean
+Bankruptcy may not wipe the slate clean

 Often, the closing of a business is accompanied by a bankruptcy filing.